DackJempsey/playlistMaker-MusicData/README.md

 If someone wants a playlist that takes a certain amount of time to finish

-Get solid UI done, with stats display and such.
+Get solid UI done, with stats display and such.(With Azure)

 Integrate with twitter, if person follows the artist.